Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-from where we read off $D_{\mathrm{s}, \mathrm{FF}}^{xx} = 8 b \moatMomentum^{2}$ and all other components are zero.
+from which we read off $D_{\mathrm{s}, \mathrm{FF}}^{\perp} = 8 b \moatMomentum^{2} n$ and all other components are zero.
 This result implies that the phase stiffness is nonzero in the longitudinal direction and vanishes in the transverse direction relative to the ordering vector $\vec{q}$.
-This is to be expected, as for a perfectly degenerate moat there can only be phase stiffness in the direction perpendicular to the moat, and in fact the obtained $D^{xx}_{\mathrm{s}, \mathrm{FF}}$ corresponds exactly to the familiar result $n / m^{xx}_{\mathrm{eff}}$ with $1 / m^{xx}_{\mathrm{eff}} = 8 b \moatMomentum^{2}$ the inverse effective mass in the radial direction.
-By contrast, the flatness of the moat in the tangential direction causes the stiffness to vanish.
+This is to be expected, as for a perfectly degenerate moat there can only be phase stiffness in the direction perpendicular to the ring, and in fact our obtained $D^{\perp}_{\mathrm{s}, \mathrm{FF}}$ corresponds exactly to the familiar result $n / m^{\perp}_{\mathrm{eff}}$ with $1 / m^{\perp}_{\mathrm{eff}} = 8 b \moatMomentum^{2}$ the inverse effective mass in the radial direction.
+By contrast, the flatness of the moat in the tangential direction results in $D_{\mathrm{s}, \mathrm{FF}}^{\parallel} = 0$.
+These results can be understood further by computing the Bogoliubov quasiparticle spectrum of the FF phase, which yields a gapless dispersion that behaves linearly in the perpendicular direction and parabolically in the tangential direction.
+According to Landau's criterion, this corresponds to a superfluid response in the perpendicular direction only.

-The fact that only $D_{\mathrm{s}, \mathrm{FF}}^{xx}$ is nonzero for a perfectly degenerate moat is expected to have significant consequences at nonzero temperatures.
-Indeed, the Berezinskii-Kosterlitz-Thouless (BKT) temperature is given by $k_{\mathrm{B}} T_{\mathrm{BKT}} = \frac{\pi}{2} \sqrt{\det D_{\mathrm{s}}}$, where the determinant of the superfluid stiffness tensor vanishes in the FF phase.
-This implies that the FF phase cannot exist at nonzero temperatures in the presence of a perfect moat degeneracy.
-Once the degeneracy is lifted via, for instance, the warping mechanism explained previously, this issue disappears and we expect a phase transition at nonzero temperatures.
-For the FF case, this will be $k_{\mathrm{B}} T_{\mathrm{BKT}} = n \pi / 2 \sqrt{m_{\text{eff}}^{xx} m_{\text{eff}}^{yy}}$, where $m_{\text{eff}}^{yy}$ is the effective mass in the direction tangential to the moat estimated in Eq.\ \eqref{eq:effMassTangential}.